Concluding Thoughts about Agile Implementation in Your Organization

 Figure 2

 Another important front for collaboration is with the stakeholders and the customers.
 We have to develop the software collaboratively with the customers.
-It’s not just about building an internal consensus on the solution and throwing it to the customer.
-But you have to be extremely receptive with the customers and other stakeholders who are closer to them.
+It’s not just about building an internal consensus on the solution and throwing it at the customer.
+But you have to be extremely receptive to the customers as well as the other stakeholders who are close to them.

-I am personally in favor of making product owner as the proxy for collaborating with the management, customers, product managers and other external stakeholders so that development team can focus on their respective functions.
+I am personally in favour of making product owners the proxy for collaborating with the management, customers, product managers and other external stakeholders so that the development team can focus on their respective functions.
 But that’s the ideal scenario.

 Empowerment